-- 1. Where the passenger is required for the parliamentarian to conduct their parliamentary business (for example, a parliamentarian may need to be accompanied by a member of staff or industry expert), or - 2.
+- 1. Where the passenger is reasonably required for the parliamentarian to conduct their parliamentary business (for example, a parliamentarian may need to be accompanied by a member of staff or industry expert), or - 2.
 Where there are no additional costs for the passenger's travel.

-If additional costs are incurred so a passenger can travel, the passenger or the parliamentarian must personally meet the additional costs.
+If additional costs are incurred so a passenger who is not reasonably required can travel, the passenger or the parliamentarian must personally meet the additional costs.
 Requiring a larger aircraft or vehicle, or incurring extra landing fees may create additional costs.